 Well, at first they tried to push everyone towards the bottom end of the square like they do every time.
 They succeeded, so it spread towards Panepistimiou and Stadiou Street.
 Four platoons were guarding each of the two “frontiers” and putting pressure on the black bloc for a couple of hours.
-The anarchists got divided into smaller groups and spread all around the city, hitting certain targets like the town hall—which got occupied—and then circled the police, who are still fighting at the two frontiers.
+The anarchists got divided into smaller groups and spread all around the city, hitting certain targets like the town hall – which got occupied – and then circled the police who still fighting at the two frontiers.
 At that time, the police ran out of gas.
 I remember I was standing next to their captain and he was crying for backup.

 I can’t believe they had no backup.

-At some point, this one platoon appeared, and they had gas and they also had a sort of shotgun that looked like a rocket-launcher that fires tear gass.
+At some point, this one platoon appeared, and they had gas and they also had a sort of shotgun which looked like a rocket-launcher that fires teargass.
 These guns are supposed to be used only from a distance and aimed upwards, but the guy that was holding it yesterday was shooting straight ahead.
 Someone got hit by it and fell on the ground.
 I hear he’s not in a critical condition but is probably going to lose his eyesight.

-How does the hooligans' behavior differ from the anarchists'?
+How does the hooligans' behaviour differ from the anarchists'?

 Hooligans shouldn’t be mistaken for the anarchists.
 The anarchists fight symbolically, in order to express their opposition to the measures taken by the State.
 They only hit banks, or places like Starbucks.
 The hooligans raided small shops.
 I was even prevented from driving through a street on my bike by a guy who warned me that they were stopping motorcycles so they could take the petrol and use it for bombs.
-At one point, I was following a group of about 50 anarchists.
-They were all dressed in black and armed to the teeth.
-As they were passing through the smaller streets, which are filled with shops and cars they’d shout, “Do not burn or break anything! Οnly break the roads and the stairs for ammo.”
+At one point, I was following a group of about 50 anarchists – they were all dressed in black and armed to the teeth – and as they were passing through the smaller streets which are filled with shops and cars they’d shout, “Do not burn or break anything! Οnly break the roads and the stairs for ammo.”
 That’s what an anarchist does and they have my respect for that.
 I could be mistaken, but that’s what I saw.

 I went to bed at about 11PM – 1AM your time.
 Just before I did, I checked Twitter one last time and it seemed that things were still going on.